Adafruit 12-Key Capacitive Touch Sensor Breakout - MPR121 - STEMMA QT

 Add lots of touch sensors to your next microcontroller project with this easy-to-use 12-channel capacitive touch sensor breakout board, starring the MPR121.
 This chip can handle up to 12 individual touchpads.

 The MPR121 has support for only I2C, which can be implemented with nearly any microcontroller.
 You can select one of 4 addresses with the ADDR pin, for a total of 48 capacitive touch pads on one I2C 2-wire bus.
 Using this chip is a lot easier than doing the capacitive sensing with analog inputs: it handles all the filtering for you and can be configured for more/less sensitivity.

-Of course, we wouldn't leave you with a datasheet and a "good luck!" - we wrote a detailed tutorial showing how to wire up the sensor, use it with an Arduino and example code that gets the sensor logging data and detecting your touch!
+Of course, we wouldn't leave you with a datasheet and a "good luck!" - we wrote a detailed tutorial showing how to wire up the sensor, use it with Arduino or CircuitPython/Python, and example code that gets the sensor logging data and detecting your touch!

 MAY WE ALSO SUGGEST...

 See our Distributors page for a complete list of distributors.